beginning of content

 In acute kidney failure your doctor will:

-Some people will need short-term dialysis treatment to help their kidneys recover.
+Some people will need dialysis treatment while their kidneys recover.
+This may take days, weeks or months.

 Chronic kidney failure

-There are 2 main treatment options for chronic kidney failure:
+There are 3 treatment options for chronic kidney failure:

-1. Dialysis — removes waste and extra fluid from your blood through either haemodialysis or peritoneal dialysis.
+1. Dialysis — this removes waste and extra fluid from your blood.
+This is done through a tube into a blood vessel in your arm (called haemodialysis) or into your abdomen (called peritoneal dialysis).

 2. Kidney transplant — where you receive a healthy kidney from a donor.

-You can also see a dietitian for advice on the right diet to follow and the right amount of fluid to drink.
+You should also see a dietitian for advice on what to eat and drink.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.